grussorusso/easybackup/README.md

 # easy-backup #

-A simple `rsync` wrapper script for performing a backup of a set of directories to a specified location (e.g. an external storage device) on Linux.
+A simple `rsync` wrapper script for performing an incremental backup of a set of directories to a specified location (e.g. an external storage device) on Linux.

 ## Installation ##